Detecting and Mitigating Hallucinations in Multilingual Summarisation

 To overcome this limitation and promote faithful summarisation in multiple languages, we adapt a series of existing methods for reducing hallucinations originally devised for monolingual summarisation (Section~\ref{sec:monolingual-dehallucination-methods}).
 In addition, we introduce a novel, simple but effective method (\cref{sec:weighted-loss}): we weigh the loss for each training example according to their faithful scores.
 We evaluate our loss-weighting method with automated metrics and human judgements.
 We observe significant gains in both summarisation performance and faithfulness over a series of strong baselines (Section~\ref{sec:hallucination-reduction-experiments}).
 In a nutshell, our main contributions are the following: \begin{itemize}[noitemsep,nolistsep,leftmargin=11pt] \item We propose \mFACT, a multilingual faithful metric developed from four English faithfulness metrics.
 This enables detecting hallucinated summaries in languages other than English. \item To the best of our knowledge, we are the first to study hallucination in a cross-lingual transfer setting.
-We show that state-of-the-art methods like MAD-X \citep{pfeiffer-etal-2020-mad-X-style-crosslingual-transfer} can improve the performance for low-resource summarisation, but also amplify hallucinations. \item We propose a novel method to enhance faithfulness and performance in cross-lingual transfer for summarisation.
-This consists in weighting the loss of training samples based on their faithfulness score.
+We show that state-of-the-art methods like MAD-X \citep{pfeiffer-etal-2020-mad-X-style-crosslingual-transfer} can improve the performance for low-resource summarisation, but also amplify hallucinations. \item We apply mFACT to study the faithfulness in summarisation of the recent multilingual Large Language Models.
+We observe that despite their scale, these models are still struggling to reduce hallucinations for languages other than English. \item We propose a novel method to enhance faithfulness and performance in cross-lingual transfer for summarisation, which consists of weighting training samples' loss based on their faithfulness score.